This guide has been updated for Fellowship’s Season 3.

 - Sahril’s Reckoning is great for increasing your critical strike chance for 20 seconds, increasing your damage potential against multiple mobs.
 This weapon has a lot of potential if you can stack buff by hitting multiple enemies and synergizes with our build since we want juicy critical hits on our Lightning damage.

-- Void-Touched Hammer is a great choice for single-target damage, helping ensure that your target is taken down quickly by storing 20% of all the damage you deal until the effect expires.
-On expiration, it detonates on the target dealing up to 85,000 damage.
+- Void-Touched Hammer is a great choice for single-target damage, helping ensure that your target is taken down quickly.

 Defensive Traits

 The Defensive Traits that we want to take will either increase our overall health pool and decrease damage taken.
-The best Defensive Traits include Heart of Stone, King of the Hill, Treasure Hunter’s Delight, and Divine Mediation.
+The best Defensive Traits include Heart of Stone and King of the Hill, with a honorable mention to First Man Standing and Treasure Hunter’s Delight.

 | Icon | Name | Description |